alexapostolu/night/README.md

 # Night

-An interpreted programming language.
-It combines the simplicity of Python, with the type concepts of the C family.
+An interpreted programming language that combines the simplicity of Python, with the type concepts of the C family.

 It's still in early development, and I have a lot left to do.
 I'm also working on a [website](https://night-web.dynamicsquid.repl.co/) which you can definitly check out!